 Do not use equivalence.
 If the intent is to save storage space, use allocatable data instead.

 Use compiler options where available to detect violation of the rules for common and equivalence.

+Do not use entry.
+Use a module containing any private data items, with a module procedure for each entry point and the shared code in a private module procedure.

-6.38 Deep vs. Shallow Copying [YAN]
+6.38 Deep vs. shallow copying [YAN]

 6.38.1 Applicability to language